daun/analytics/README.md

-# Analytics.js Boilerplate
+# Analytics Boilerplate

+Easy way to get up and running with Google Analytics.

 Personalized version of the original [analyticsjs-boilerplate](https://github.com/philipwalton/analyticsjs-boilerplate), with a few additions:

 - Make it configurable by passing options on `init()`
+- Allow sending custom events and page views
 - Autoload the `analytics.js` script
-- Allow sending custom events and page views

 ## Installation